Homepage

 Reptiles in the Amazona Hall

 Not far from Cromer is Felbrigg Hall, one of the finest 17th-century country houses in East Anglia.
-Owned by the National Trust, you will see some remarkable Stuart architecture and a fine Georgian interior.
+Owned and managed by the National Trust, you will see some remarkable Stuart architecture and a fine Georgian interior.
 There is a lovely walled garden, orangery, orchards and many lakeside, parkland and woodland trails to explore.
+See our separate guided picture tour of Felbrigg Hall.

 Felbrigg Hall